Chemotherapy: What To Eat When You Don’t Feel Like Eating

 Salads – Some HATE the idea of salads when on chemotherapy, I was one of them.
 Even though I knew how good they were for me, I could not stomach the idea of all those raw veggies sitting there staring at me on the plate.
 So I juiced instead, and that was just fine.
 Luckily that feeling of hating salads didn’t continue past the chemotherapy!
 For much the same reason as juicing, though, try to include some raw vegetable salads into your daily meals – if need be, get your family to help you wash, peel, chop and prepare all the veggies ahead of time, placing them into glass containers or zipper bags for you to easily take later.

 Hummus & Veggies – The health benefits of hummus are actually pretty significant.
-It helps with balancing blood sugar, it is high in protein, you can flavor it lots of different ways to suit yourself (fresh basil added is awesome), but mainly because of the anti-cancer benefits of chickpeas, which are full of folate and may have a role in healthy cell division.
+It helps with balancing blood sugar, it is high in protein, you can flavor it lots of different ways to suit yourself (fresh basil added is awesome), but mainly because of the anti-cancer benefits of chickpeas, which are full of lots of healthy phytochemicals.
 Freshly prepared hummus is so easy to make, give me a shout if you need the recipe.

 Water – Drinking plenty of water is especially important when you’re going through chemotherapy, as one of the most common side effects of chemotherapy is damage to the kidneys.
 By flushing the kidneys with adequate water you help to prevent kidney damage.